Directory | Site Map | Explanation

 “Elohim” in Biblical Context

 The Hebrew word "Elohim" has been mined for its secrets for centuries.
 Its plural ending "-im" suggests to some a plurality within the Godhead.
 What is often missing in such interpretations is a thorough study of the word within the biblical contexts.
 This article looks at those contexts in depth and examines the other words for "God."
 This is a very detailed study.
-[12 HTML pages]
+[Now 2 linked HTML documents]

 The Genesis Plurals

-Three times in Genesis God speaks using first person plural pronouns ("us" and "our").
-This phenomenon occurs elsewhere only in Isaiah 6 and 41.
-How are these passages to be explained, from within the Bible itself?
+Three times in the book of Genesis, God speaks using first person plural pronouns ("us" and "we").
+This pattern occurs elsewhere only in Isaiah 6 and 41.
+How are these passages to be explained Ñ from within the Bible itself?
 [7 HTML pages]

 Old Models vs Biblical Priorities